proudcity/city-website-evaluator/README.md

 Make sure the project has access to the page-speed api: https://console.developers.google.com/apis/api/pagespeedonline/overview

-This should be free (under the limits) unlesss you're running the script constantly.
+This should be free (under the limits) unless you're running the script constantly.

 Get your api key set up...
 ```